iwatake2222/Tetris_plus_AI/README.md

-TETRIS with AI mode
+TETRIS with AI mode written in C#
-written in Visual Studio C# 2013
+Project files for Visual Studio Community 2013

  - WindowsFormsTetris
     - Main Project
  - WindowsFormsMakeBlock
     - Sub Project for make block images(png)

+Please set "WindowsFormsTetris" to "startup project" in the properties of the solution.